Oak Alley Plantation - Vacherie, Louisiana |

 he saw whispered voodoo as he turned away.

-So was that the last time I was the captain
+So was that the last

 of your world as we stood on the river walk

-watching tankers bound for Cairo, imagining
+watching tankers bound for Cairo , imagining

 away from us in tropic climates of the mind?